jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 I also found myself having to supply information to the method every time I used it that was just thrown away.

 With over 6k weekly downloads of the library from NPM, and multiple downstream packages, I can't just change the signature in a breaking way.
+That breaks it for a lot of people.

+{{< fancybox path="/img/2020/02" file="npm-downloads.png" caption="" gallery="Zeebe Node" >}}

 The problems of success.

 ## Making a required parameter "optional"